 DEPARTMENT: Youth Programs

-- Provide case management to approximately 20 enrolled WIOA eligible youth.
-The WIOA Specialist will develop warm, respectful, and caring relationships with participants and serve as a role model.
-The WIOA Specialist will support participants in setting goals and will provide ongoing support and links to resources to help participants reach their goals.
-The WIOA Specialist will provide one year of follow-up services to 10 to 15 participants who have graduated from the program.
+- Provide case management to approximately 15-20 Young Parents.
+The YPP Specialist will develop warm, respectful, and caring relationships with participants and serve as a role model.
+The YPP Specialist will support participants in setting goals and will provide ongoing support and links to resources to help participants reach their goals.
+The YPP Specialist will provide one year of follow-up services to 10 to 15 participants who have graduated from the program.

 - Work with participants to complete assessments, establish, and follow service plans for eligible participants.

-- Reach out to area coalitions, community businesses, schools, youth serving organizations, and other non-profit organizations, as needed, in order to recruit participants and develop internships at new sites for participants.
+- Reach out to area coalitions, community businesses, schools, youth serving organizations, and other non-profit organizations, as needed, in order to coordinate services and opportunities for participants.

-- Serve as a liaison between internship site supervisors and participant interns.
+- Serve as a liaison between internship site supervisors and participant interns for co enrolled YPP/WIOA youth.
 Coordinate workplace learning assessment and review with participants.

 - Assist youth with accessing skills development and other workforce development resources.